ammar-tanwar/bloglearnbay/posts/women-in-ai-top-10-indian-women-empowering-the-world-of-ai.md

 Ishu Jain leads a team of 100+ data scientists and analysts for functions like geospatial analytics, delivery network optimization, payout structure, fleet assignment and demand and supply forecasting.

-### 4.Lakshmi Vaidesswaran
+### 4. Lakshmi Vaidesswaran

 <img src="https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/top-ai-5.jpg" style="width:100%" class="img"/></img>

 Lakshmi Vaideeswaran is the VP at Tiger analytics.
 She is a pioneer in technological development and commercialization with 30 years of experience.
 She offers her clients high value from their customers by tiger analytics.

 She has received the "Women In AI leadership award for Tiger analytics."
-Tiger analytics provides data analytics, consulting solutions, <a href="https://www.learnbay.co/marketing-sales-and-hr-is-being-a-data-scientist-the-only-hope/" target="_blank">marketing</a>, risk analytics, planning, and operation solutions.
+Tiger analytics provides data analytics, consulting solutions, <a href="https://blog.learnbay.co/marketing-sales-and-hr-is-being-a-data-scientist-the-only-hope" target="_blank">marketing</a>, risk analytics, planning, and operation solutions.
 Tiger analytics excels in data engineering,
-<a href="https://www.learnbay.co/data-science-for-working-professionals/" target="_blank">data science</a>, and business analytics.
-They even offer consumer packaged goods, <a href="https://blog.learnbay.co/customer-experience-enhancement-in-banks" target="_blank">banking</a>, financial services, insurance, and solutions to <a href="https://www.learnbay.co/how-data-analytics-can-fast-track-your-e-commerce-retail-and-supply-chain-career/ " target="_blank">retail</a> industries.
+<a href="https://blog.learnbay.co/data-science-for-working-professionals" target="_blank">data science</a>, and business analytics.
+They even offer consumer packaged goods, <a href="https://blog.learnbay.co/customer-experience-enhancement-in-banks" target="_blank">banking</a>, financial services, insurance, and solutions to <a href="https://blog.learnbay.co/how-data-analytics-can-fast-track-your-e-commerce-retail-and-supply-chain-career" target="_blank">retail</a> industries.

 She was even added to the list of Top 50 STEM scientists in the country by the confederation of Indian industry.